WICG/capability-delegation/security_and_privacy_questionnaire.md

 exposing a minimal availability state.

-## 02. Do features in your specification expose the minimum amount of information necessary to enable their intended uses?
+### 02. Do features in your specification expose the minimum amount of information necessary to enable their intended uses?

 Yes, see the answer to Question 01.

-## 03. How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?
+### 03. How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?

 No.

-## 04. How do the features in your specification deal with sensitive information?
+### 04. How do the features in your specification deal with sensitive information?

 No.

-## 05. Do the features in your specification introduce new state for an origin that persists across browsing sessions?
+### 05. Do the features in your specification introduce new state for an origin that persists across browsing sessions?

 No.

-## 06. Do the features in your specification expose information about the underlying platform to origins?
+### 06. Do the features in your specification expose information about the underlying platform to origins?

 No.

-## 07. Does this specification allow an origin to send data to the underlying platform?
+### 07. Does this specification allow an origin to send data to the underlying platform?

 No.

-## 08. Do features in this specification enable access to device sensors?
+### 08. Do features in this specification enable access to device sensors?

 No.

-## 09. What data do the features in this specification expose to an origin?
+### 09. What data do the features in this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

 This feature does not expose any new data (other than what can be passed using `postMessage()` calls already).
 It only exposes a new state, see the answer to Question 01.

-## 10. Do features in this specification enable new script execution/loading mechanisms?
+### 10. Do features in this specification enable new script execution/loading mechanisms?

 No.

-## 11. Do features in this specification allow an origin to access other devices?
+### 11. Do features in this specification allow an origin to access other devices?

 No.

-## 12. Do features in this specification allow an origin some measure of control over a user agent's native UI?
+### 12. Do features in this specification allow an origin some measure of control over a user agent's native UI?

 No.

-## 13. What temporary identifiers do the features in this specification create or expose to the web?
+### 13. What temporary identifiers do the features in this specification create or expose to the web?

 None.

-## 14. How does this specification distinguish between behavior in first-party and third-party contexts?
+### 14. How does this specification distinguish between behavior in first-party and third-party contexts?

 This does not distinguish between first-party vs third-party behavior.
 The recipient of the delegation gets the transient ability to call the delegated capability regardless of its origin.

-## 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?
+### 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

 This would work in the "incognito" mode in the same way as in the "regular" mode.

-## 16. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?
+### 16. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?

 There is no privacy concern here because user data is not involved in any way.